|LOCATING MUSIC HALL & VARIETY ARTISTES|

 Hiss & Boo are indebted to Michael Kilgarriff for this comprehensive guide.

-The first step when searching for information on any subject, whether it be how to boil an egg or how often great-aunt Nellie played the Glasgow Empire, is to surf the net.
-At present I would recommend Google, though if you draw a blank try other Search Engines, especially Altavista's UK button.
+The first step when searching for information on any subject, whether it be how to boil an egg or how often great-aunt Nellie played the Glasgow Empire, is to surf Google.

-An excellent on-line resource is Gale which has digitised forty-nine British newspapers up to 1900, though only two of these, The Graphic and The Penny Illustrated Paper, can be downloaded free; all the others, including The Era, may be searched without payment but require a fee for full access and downloading.
-See http://newspapers.bl.uk/blcs/ for details.
-Currently the minimum charge is £6.99 for up to 100 articles over a period of twenty-four hours.
-It is possible that your local reference library may be a subscriber.
+An excellent on-line site is Gale which has digitised forty-nine British newspapers up to 1900, though only two of these, The Graphic and The Penny Illustrated Paper, permit free downloading.
+All the others, including The Era, require payment of a fee for full access to citations.
+See newspapers.bl.uk/blcs/ for details.

-The catalogues of local libraries, including reference holdings , should be scoured for books on Music Hall and Variety (Dewey Classification 792.7); their indexes will offer a useful starting point for uncovering the life and career of your subject.
-My own books Sing Us One of the Old Songs (OUP 1999) and Grace, Beauty & Banjos (Oberon 1999), for instance, give birth and death years for hundreds of performers; these can lead you to obituaries in local and national new spapers, and especially in trade papers such as The Era (1838-1939), The Stage (1880-) and The Performer (1906-1957).
-If you live within easy contact of London full runs of these publications (not The Era 1911-1912) are kept on microfilm at Westminster Reference Library.
+The catalogues of local libraries, including reference holdings, should be scoured for books on Music Hall and Variety (Dewey Classification 792.7); their indexes will offer a useful starting point for uncovering your subject.
+My own books Sing Us One of the Old Songs (OUP 1999) and Grace, Beauty & Banjos (Oberon 1999), for instance, give birth and death years for hundreds of performers; these can lead you to obituaries in local and national newspapers, and especially in trade papers such as The Era (1838-1939), The Stage (1880-) and The Performer (1906-1957).
+If you live within easy reach of London full runs of these publications (not The Era 1911-1912) are kept on microfilm at Westminster Reference Library.

-The collections of books, programmes, reviews and memorabilia belonging to the Theatre Museum are now located in the Victoria & Albert Museum's premises at Blythe House, Blythe Road, London W14 0QX.
-The collection concentrates on theatre, opera and ballet though there is a substantial amount of Music Hall/Variety material available, including posters and songsheets.
-Appointments must be made well in advance, so ring The Study Room on (020) 7943 4727 (Wednesday-Friday mornings only) to check whether the collection has any material likely to be significant for your purposes.
-Catalogues of the collections may be consulted here (search for "music hall" ) and there is much online material at http://www.vam.ac.uk/page/m/music-hall/
+The collections of books, programmes, reviews and memorabilia belonging to the Theatre Museum are now located in the Victoria & Albert Museum's study centre at Blythe House, 23 Blythe Road, London W14 0QX.
+The collection is strongest on theatre, opera and ballet, though there is a substantial amount of Music Hall/Variety including posters and songsheets.
+Appointments must be made in advance, so email the Enquiries service (Mon-Fri 10-5): email@example.com or ring 020 7942 2697 to check whether the collection has any material likely to be significant for your purposes and book an appointment.
+The Study Room is open Tuesday-Friday only.
+Visit the Music Hall & Variety Theatre web pages http://www.vam.ac.uk/page/m/music-hall/ for more information about the Collections.

-The Raymond Mander & Joe Mitchenson Theatre Collection has a much greater concentration on the 'illegitimate' stage; this magnificent archive is now housed in the University of Bristol.
-At the time of writing the catalogue is not yet online so email your query to firstname.lastname@example.org or ring 0117 331 5086.
+The Raymond Mander & Joe Mitchenson Theatre Collection has a much greater concentration on the ‘illegitimate’ stage; this magnificent archive is now housed in the University of Bristol.
+Email your query to firstname.lastname@example.org or ring 0117 331 5086.

-The Family Records Centre registers of births, marriages and deaths are now on microfiche and may be searched at centres in Manchester, Birmingham, Bridgend, Plymouth, Westminster, Newcastle and The British Library, phone 0300 123 1837 for further details.
+The Family Records Centre registers of births, marriages and deaths are now on microfiche and may be searched at centres in Birmingham, Bridgend, Manchester, Newcastle, Plymouth, Westminster, and at the British Library.
+Telephone 0300 123 1837 for further details.

 Registers may also be searched on line at www.freebmd.org.uk.
-The entries date from 1837 and certificates may be ordered online from the General Register Office on www.gro.gov.uk.
+The entries date from 1837 and certificates may be ordered online from the General Register Office on www.gro.gov.uk/.
 The postal address is General Register Office, PO Box 2, Southport, Merseyside PR8 2JD.
-Tel: 0300 123 1837 .
+Telephone 0300 123 1837.

 A difficulty which very often arises when searching is that the professional names of artistes were not their legal ones, and you will only find the legal name in the registers.
 A further complication is that married women were – and still are – registered at death under their husbands’ surnames.